 According to a new Oxford University study, a meat-free diet reduces cancer

-This comes just a few weeks after the European Parliament urged the EU to encourage a diet to combat cancer.
+This comes just a few weeks after the European Parliament urged the EU to encourage a plant-based diet to combat cancer.

 Meatless diet